Multilevel-Langevin pathwise average for Gibbs approximation: Introduction

-As concerns the computation of the invariant distribution of a diffusion, some multilevel algorithms have been introduced in \cite{giles_szpruch_invariant} and \cite{mainPPlangevin}.
-In the first one, the procedure is based on a standard multilevel Monte-Carlo approach with discretizations schemes of a Langevin diffusion and adapted time horizons and produces a complexity proportional to $\varepsilon^{-2}|\log \varepsilon|^3$ whereas the second one, written in a more general setting and based on a so-called Multilevel-Romberg combination of occupation measures of discretization schemes with decreasing step, produces a complexity proportional to $\varepsilon^{-2}|\log \varepsilon|$ (see Section \ref{sec:notations} below for our definition of complexity).
-In terms of $\varepsilon$, these approachs generate a real gain compared with the non multilevel ones (mentioned above) which generally produce a complexity proportional to $\varepsilon^{-3}$.
-However, these two papers do not calibrate the dependence in the dimension.\\
+{Concerning} the computation of the invariant distribution of a diffusion, multilevel methods have already been studied in {\cite{fang-giles}}, \cite{giles_szpruch_invariant} and \cite{mainPPlangevin}.
+In \cite{fang-giles} and \cite{giles_szpruch_invariant}, the procedure is based on a standard multilevel Monte-Carlo approach with discretization schemes of a Langevin diffusion and adapted time horizons and produces a complexity proportional to $\varepsilon^{-2}|\log \varepsilon|^3$ {or to $\varepsilon^{-2}$ under additional assumptions}.
+In \cite{mainPPlangevin}, written in a {multiplicative} setting and based on a so-called Multilevel-Romberg weighted combination of occupation measures of discretization schemes with decreasing step, the algorithm has a complexity proportional to $\varepsilon^{-2}|\log \varepsilon|$ (see Section \ref{sec:notations} below for our definition of complexity).
+In terms of $\varepsilon$, these approaches generate a real gain compared with the non multilevel ones (mentioned above) which generally produce a complexity proportional to $\varepsilon^{-3}$.
+However, {the above references do not calibrate the dependence of the procedure with respect to the other parameters and especially with respect to the dimension, which may be of first importance in applications.
+In this paper, our objective is thus to provide a procedure and some related results which exhibit an $O(\varepsilon^{-2})$-complexity combined with some sharp bounds on these parameters.} \\

+\textbf{Idea of the algorithm.} Before detailing our contributions, let us briefly describe the construction of the algorithm (the precise procedure will be detailed in Section \ref{sec:setmain}) and give some comments.
+Our procedure is based on occupation measures as in \cite{mainPPlangevin}. {With such an approach, we thus aim to take advantage of the (pathwise) convergence of the occupation measure of a Markov process towards its invariant distribution.
+Compared with \cite{mainPPlangevin}, we use a simpler multilevel approach since we will use Euler schemes with constant steps and do not introduce weights in the average (in particular, the weighted approach used in \cite{mainPPlangevin} introduces many technical difficulties which seem to be hard to overcome in view of quantitative bounds)}.